SoarinFerret/ubuntu-server-auto-install/README.md

 ## Prerequisites

-* Need the isohdpfx.bin from isolinux.
-To get it, use `sudo apt install isolinux`
+* Need the isohdpfx.bin from isolinux and 'xorriso'.
+To get it, use `sudo apt install isolinux xorriso -y`
-* Need 'xorriso' installed.
-To get it, use `sudo apt install xorriso -y`

 ## Features